Reading time: 9 min.

 8. Will there be communication barriers?
 When it comes to your health, communication is everything.
 You’ll probably have a lot of questions for your hair transplant consultant, so you need to be sure that you’re understood, and that you understand how the surgery will work.

 9. What happens if you’re unhappy with your long-term results?
 The data suggests Turkish clinics tend to harvest more grafts than they need.
-This may compromise the hair in your donor area for future transplants if needed.
+This may compromise the hair follicles in your donor area for future transplants if needed.
 You may also see more significant scarring if your surgeon is inexperienced or unlicensed.

-Below we have shared a video of ISHRS members discussing (January 2023) some of the dangers of having a hair transplant in Turkey, where they claim there are 300 low cost clinics – the majority of which do not have a qualified medical professional on site.
+Below we have shared a video of ISHRS members discussing (January 2023) some of the dangers of having a hair transplant in Turkey, where they claim there are 300 low-cost clinics – the majority of which do not have a qualified medical professional on-site.

 While this can lead to a botched hair transplant that requires fixing (if it can be fixed) it can also sadly be fatal as one hair transplant-related death was reported in Turkey in 2021.
-Thankfully there have been non in the United Kingdom.
+Thankfully there have been none in the United Kingdom.

 Getting a hair transplant in Turkey vs the UK

-There are many factors to consider when you’re choosing the right FUT or FUE hair transplant clinic.
+There are many factors to consider when you’re choosing the FUT or FUE hair transplant clinic.
 Here are some of the key factors, and the differences between Turkey and the UK.

 Health and safety